 You can also travel via the Pacific Motorway and exit at Nerang to follow the signs to Lamington National Park.
 The road climbs steeply and reveals some amazing vistas along the way.
 Travel slowly and take in the views on this narrow, winding road.
 Depending on the time of day you are travelling on the sometimes-congested Pacific Highway, it should take you about an hour and 40 minutes.

-You can add in a stop at the Gold Coast’s chief water catchment, Hinze Dam, along the way.
+You can add a stop at the Gold Coast’s chief water catchment, Hinze Dam, along the way.
 Explore the information centre, have a coffee at the View Cafe, do a wall walk or picnic in the grounds.

 Helpful Links –